elyasha/django-getting-started/README.md

 - createsuperuser

-- Site admin
+- Admin site

-- Les erreurs 404 et Debug=False
+- Errors 404 and Debug=False

 - Templates (DTL)

-- URLs -> Comment faire proprement
+- URLs -> How to do it properly

-- Formulaires
+- Forms

-- Les tests (explication des frameworks)
+- Tests (explanation of the frameworks)

-- Tests des méthodes
+- Method testing

-- Tests des vues
+- View tests

-- Commentaires sur Selenium -> Automatisation des navigateurs
+- Comments on Selenium -> Browser automation

-- Fichiers statiques
+- Static files

-- Fichiers media
+- Media files

 - admin.py